MikeDigitize/Getting_Started_With_TDD/README.md

 *A good user story should tell us who, what and why...*

-Joe wants a Euromillons lottery ball generator that picks his numbers for him when he plays the lottery.
+Joe wants a Euromillons lottery ball generator to pick his numbers when he plays the lottery.

 ## The Spec